Vietnam.vn - Nền tảng quảng bá Việt Nam

 In an interview with German news agency DPA on January 2, Secretary General of the North Atlantic Treaty Organization (NATO) Jens Stoltenberg expressed confidence that Sweden will join the military alliance no later than July this year.

-The Nordic country is expected to become a full member of NATO before the start of the alliance's next summit, which will be held in Washington from July 9-11.
+The Nordic country is expected to become a full member of NATO before the start of the alliance's next summit, to be held in Washington from July 9-11.

 The decisions of Sweden and Finland to apply for NATO membership last year marked a turning point in the two Scandinavian countries' long-standing policy of neutrality.